 Buford Tower originally served as a training facility for Austin firefighters between 1930 and 1970.
 In 1978, the tower was restored and dedicated to Austin Fire Department Captain James Buford.
 The structure is now listed on the National Register of Historic Places and houses the Kitchen Memorial Chimes.
-The Buford Tower incurred fire damage in 2021 and will be undergoing repairs.
-The project is in the construction phase.
-District 9
+The Buford Tower incurred fire damage in 2021.
+Repairs are now complete.
+City Council District 9

 Background